 X may refer to any of the following:

-6. In chat, 'x' or 'X' is a way of representing a kiss.
-For example, "xoxo" is kiss, hug, kiss, and hug.
+8. In chat, 'x' or 'X' represents a kiss.
+For example, "xoxo" is a kiss, hug, kiss, and hug.

 9. With regular expressions, "x" is a regular expression flag that allows spaces and comments.

 10. With Microsoft Excel and other spreadsheet programs, "X" is the twenty-fourth column of a spreadsheet.
 To reference the first cell in the column, you'd use "X1."

 11. X.com is a domain name owned by Elon Musk that became the name of his new company after purchasing and renaming Twitter to "X" on July 24, 2023.